Focus on these five criteria to improve global employee engagement

 Provide your employees with open communication channels

 An open and collaborative culture is the cornerstone of a connected workforce.
-When employees are scattered across territories and time zones, this becomes far more complex.
+This becomes far more complex when employees are scattered across territories and time zones.

-Managers must create a strategic internal communications plan to ensure their teams are engaged and prevent remote employees from feeling siloed off.
+Managers must create a strategic internal communications plan to ensure their teams are engaged and prevent remote employees from feeling siloed.
+Utilising employee engagement surveys can help identify the drivers of employee engagement and tailor strategies accordingly.

-This might involve regular team check-ins to ensure that information is flowing continuously across all levels.
-For teams working collaboratively, it also determines that each individual is clear on their responsibilities and that of the colleagues’.
+Regular team check-ins ensure continuous information flow across all levels.
+For teams working collaboratively, individual employees must be clear on their responsibilities and those of their colleagues.

-Casual one-to-one check-ins are valuable as well.
-Encouraging your employees to feel comfortable with sharing their thoughts and concerns without judgement can be a wonderful gesture and assures employees that their well-being and humanity are being prioritised.
+Casual one-to-one check-ins are also valuable.
+Encouraging employee feedback and making employees feel comfortable sharing their thoughts and concerns without judgment shows that their well-being is prioritized.

-When an employee feels that they are being trusted with privileged information and that they too are able to speak sincerely, trust comes full circle.
-This, of course, is a valuable asset for any company and department.
+Trust comes full circle when employees feel trusted with privileged information and can speak sincerely.
+This trust is a valuable asset for any company and department.

-Sharing important information about company decisions and as managers, sharing little details about yourself on a personal level helps to create a more relaxed corporate culture built on honesty and openness.
+Sharing important information about company decisions and, as managers, sharing personal details helps create a more relaxed corporate culture built on honesty and openness.

 Criteria 2